Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 That would be super cool.
 I mean, I definitely don't have the vocal structure required to reproduce that, no, I get that.
 I'm just like, that's you know, what I mean?
 That's, that's really cool.
 And so inside that knowledge check, do we know they're alignment as being like hecka, evil, definitely evil.
 Okay.
 They are bourbon from hell literally.
 And so their prerogative is to like, go around and do more, horrible wasp stuff to people and make more wasps, they're gonna crawl inside your body, eat out all of your insights and then lay more hellwah, figs than you.
 Not necessarily in that order.
 These are extreme.
 That's fun.
 Evil creatures.
 I say we open it and take them out at [[Ochitsuite Arashi|Ochi]]'s.
 Gonna just put a hand on your shoulder.
-I don't, I don't think that's a very good idea.
-Grayson.
+I don't, I don't think that's a very good idea. [[Grayson]].
 I say we leave these where they are and just gonna concurrent poppy and paste their defensive line or you guys.
 Swarms are serious business.
 Kind of insane.
 Yep.
 And this worm has improved initiative and toughness and the stealth of plus 24.
 That is insane.
 There's a reason they said to make sure that the players don't open this tube.
 You think were killing you.
 Wow.
 Okay,

 05:42